itsmechinmoy/Awery/.github/pull_request_template.md

 # 🚀 Pull Request
 **Description:**
-Submit changes or improvements to Awery.
+Submit changes or improvements to A

 **Title:**
 Provide a concise and descriptive title for your pull request.